Advanced Search

 The Safe Space Mentorship Program (SSMP) in Malawi paired the establishment of safe spaces with mentorship programming.
 This programme supports girls and young women to report instances of violence and access resources and services.
 It also promotes gender equitable social norms, attitudes and behavioural change at community and individual levels.
 Focused on girls and young women from 10 to 24 years old, SSMP is a weekly 6-month programme that addresses gender perspectives, sexual and reproductive health and rights (SRHR), gender-based violence (GBV), harmful practices (HP), referral pathways…

-In Liberia, Spotlight Initiative developed a partnership with nearly 450 traditional leaders to shift community perceptions and practices surrounding female genital mutilation (FGM).
-In Liberia, approximately half of women and girls aged 15 to 49 have undergone FGM, according to the 2013 Demographic and Health Survey.
+In Liberia, Spotlight Initiative developed partnerships with nearly 450 traditional leaders to shift community perceptions and practices surrounding female genital mutilation (FGM).
+In Liberia, approximately 83% of women and girls aged 15 to 49 have undergone FGM, according to the 2020 Demographic and Health Survey.“We have started to respect and value our wives, women and girls, treating them with love and care.” - Chief Wilfred Gahr, Co-Chairman for Administration of the Traditional Council of Chiefs and Elders of LiberiaBy leveraging the influence and authority of traditional leaders…

-Spotlight Initiative in Honduras has supported the ‘Cure Violence’ model – a transformative approach aimed at reshaping social norms to address the alarming rates of femicide and violence against women and girls.
-Honduras has the highest femicide rate in Latin America at 6 cases per 100,000 women in 2022, with a culture of impunity where 96% of such crimes go unpunished.
-This UNICEF-supported initiative involves mobilising communities to change social norms in areas affected by gang violence and trafficking.
-It uses ‘violence interrupters’ to lead community dialogues and efforts to identify…
+Spotlight Initiative in Honduras supported the ‘Cure Violence’ model – a transformative approach aimed at reshaping social norms to address femicide and violence against women and girls.
+Honduras has the highest femicide rate in Latin America at 4.3 cases per 100,000 women in 2024, with a culture of impunity where most of these crimes go unpunished.
+This UNICEF-supported initiative mobilised communities to change social norms in areas affected by gang violence and trafficking.
+It used ‘violence interrupters’ to lead community dialogues and efforts to identify and prevent instances of violence…

-The Spotlight Initiative Latin America Regional Programme supported eight national surveys, conducting 9,600 interviews across Argentina, Bolivia, Colombia, Ecuador, El Salvador, Guatemala, Honduras and Mexico.
-The survey provided data on social perceptions of violence against women and girls and femicide.
-The results showed that verbal abuse and femicide are perceived as the most commonly occurring forms of violence against women and girls, while control over women’s lives was perceived as more acceptable than other forms of violence against women and girls.
-Further, LGBTQ and older women are…
+Spotlight Initiative's Latin America Regional Programme supported eight national surveys, conducting 9,600 interviews across Argentina, Bolivia, Colombia, Ecuador, El Salvador, Guatemala, Honduras and Mexico.
+These surveys provided data on social perceptions of violence against women and girls and femicide.
+The results showed that verbal abuse and femicide were perceived as the most commonly occurring forms of violence against women and girls, while control over women’s lives was perceived as more acceptable than other forms of violence against women and girls.
+The survey findings and…

-In preparation for Spotlight Initiative programming in Malawi, an evidence review was commissioned in 2020 to inform preparatory activities and enable evidence-based refinement of programme interventions and strategies across the whole programme, as well as identify knowledge gaps to set the research agenda.
-This research critically reviewed and synthesised peer-reviewed and grey literature on Sexual and Gender Based Violence (SGBV), Harmful Practices (HP) and Sexual and Reproductive Health and Rights (SRHR) in Malawi, including their causes and drivers.
-Some of the intrinsic motivations…
+In Malawi, Spotlight Initiative commissioned an evidence review to inform programme and activity design, as well as identify knowledge gaps to inform the programme's research agenda.
+This research looked across and synthesised peer-reviewed and grey literature on Sexual and Gender Based Violence (SGBV), Harmful Practices (HP) and Sexual and Reproductive Health and Rights (SRHR) in Malawi, including their causes and drivers.
+This revealed that drivers included religion, culture and educational attainment.
+Some of the extrinsic motivations, which came through this research process, included law…